-1001 ELEMENTARY GERMAN I

-An introduction to the German language, both oral and written.

-1002 ELEMENTARY GERMAN II

-A continuation of the introduction to the German language.

-1004 ELEMENTARY GERMAN I AND II

-An intensive introduction to the German language, both oral and written.
-(Summer Session only)

-2011 INTERMEDIATE GERMAN I

-A third-semester course which reinforces first-year proficiencies in reading, writing, listening and speaking.
+1001 ELEMENTARY GERMAN I An introduction to the German language, both oral and written.
+3 hours 1002 ELEMENTARY GERMAN II A continuation of the introduction to the German language.
+3 hours 1004 ELEMENTARY GERMAN I AND II An intensive introduction to the German language, both oral and written.
+(Summer Session only) 6 hours 2011 INTERMEDIATE GERMAN I A third-semester course which reinforces first-year proficiencies in reading, writing, listening and a Cross-cultural aspects within contextual situations will be emphasized.
+3 hours speaking.
+2012 INTERMEDIATE GERMAN II A fourth-semester course which further reinforces proficiencies in the basic language skills with a emphasis on cultural diversities.
+3 hours additional 2014 INTERMEDIATE GERMAN I AND II An intensive second-year course which reinforces first-year proficiencies in reading, writing, liste speaking.
 Cross-cultural aspects within contextual situations will be emphasized.

-2012 INTERMEDIATE GERMAN II

-A fourth-semester course which further reinforces proficiencies in the basic language skills with additional emphasis on cultural diversities.

-2014 INTERMEDIATE GERMAN I AND II

-An intensive second-year course which reinforces first-year proficiencies in reading, writing, listening and speaking.
-Cross-cultural aspects within contextual situations will be emphasized.
-(Summer Session only)

-3012 SURVEY OF GERMAN LITERATURE

-3 hours A survey of representative works from major periods in German Literature.
+(Summer Session on 3012 SURVEY OF GERMAN LITERATURE A survey of representative works from major periods in German Literature.
+(Offered in alternate years 3 hours 5.)
+3021 ADVANCED GRAMMAR Intensive grammar review with emphasis on shades of usage.
 (Offered in alternate years.)

-3021 ADVANCED GRAMMAR

-Intensive grammar review with emphasis on shades of usage.
+3 hours 3022 ADVANCED COMPOSITION Continuing development of skills in written German.
 (Offered in alternate years.)

-3022 ADVANCED COMPOSITION

-Continuing development of skills in written German.
+3 hours 3023 ADVANCED CONVERSATION Continuing development of skills in spoken German.
 (Offered in alternate years.)

-3023 ADVANCED CONVERSATION

-Continuing development of skills in spoken German.
-(Offered in alternate years.)

-4001 GERMAN SEMINAR

-Reading, discussion, independent research and written reports on a topic selected by the department.
-Prerequisite: permission of Instructor.

-4003 INDEPENDENT STUDY IN GERMAN
+3 hours 4001 GERMAN SEMINAR Reading, discussion, independent research and written reports on a topic selected by the dep Prerequisite: permission of Instructor.
+3 hours partment.
+4003 INDEPENDENT STUDY IN GERMAN Self-directed study following a contractual plan initiated by the student and accepted by the staff l-4 hours